 Photographer / Robby Berry

 The Fort Ben Farmers Market is back for the summer season.
-The market runs every first Thursday now through October at the Lawrence Civic Plaza.
+The market runs every Thursday now through October at the Lawrence Civic Plaza.

 “We have anywhere from 15 to 20 vendors each week,” says Mandy Wright-Jarrett, director.
 “Our market is a SNAP-approved market, which means we accept EBT and P-EBT.
 Because of that, we’re a predominately food-based market.
 Our location is wonderful.
 We’re right across from the new Hilton that is being built.
 Then we have the new Otis apartments.
 We have all these families moving in, and there is so much walkability.
 Next year, Civic Plaza is getting a complete overhaul and will be redone.”